wnfs-wg/spec/spec/shared-private-data.md

 # 3 Share Lookup and Discovery

-It's not assumed that recipients are notified over some channel about whether they received any new shares.
+It's not assumed that recipients are notified over some secondary channel when they receive new shares.

 Thus it is possible to scan other user's file systems for files that were shared with a given exchange key.
 To do this, generate share labels as described in [section Share Label](#21-share-label) starting from 0 or the last counter used for lookup until the first missing label in the private forest is hit.